databricks/terraform-provider-databricks/docs/resources/job.md

 * `max_retries` - (Optional) (Integer) An optional maximum number of times to retry an unsuccessful run.
 A run is considered to be unsuccessful if it completes with a `FAILED` or `INTERNAL_ERROR` lifecycle state.
 The value -1 means to retry indefinitely and the value 0 means to never retry.
 The default behavior is to never retry.
 A run can have the following lifecycle state: `PENDING`, `RUNNING`, `TERMINATING`, `TERMINATED`, `SKIPPED` or `INTERNAL_ERROR`.
 * `timeout_seconds` - (Optional) (Integer) An optional timeout applied to each run of this job.
 The default behavior is to have no timeout.
 * `min_retry_interval_millis` - (Optional) (Integer) An optional minimal interval in milliseconds between the start of the failed run and the subsequent retry run.
 The default behavior is that unsuccessful runs are immediately retried.
-* `email_notifications` - (Optional) (List) An optional set of email addresses notified when runs of this job begins, completes and fails.
+* `email_notifications` - (Optional) (List) An optional set of email addresses notified when this task begins, completes or fails.
 The default behavior is to not send any emails.
-This field is a block and is [documented below](#email_notifications-configuration-block).
+This field is a block and is [documented below](#task-level-email_notifications-configuration-block).
+* `webhook_notifications` - (Optional) (List) An optional set of system destinations (for example, webhook destinations or Slack) to be notified when runs of this task begins, completes or fails.
+The default behavior is to not send any notifications.
+This field is a block and is documented below.
 * `health` - (Optional) block described below that specifies health conditions for a given task.

 ### depends_on Configuration Block